-If you’re looking for a beautiful and exciting place to vacation, look no further than Ponte Vedra, Florida.
+If you’re looking for a beautiful and exciting place to vacation, look no further than Ponte Vedra, Florida, sitting along the Atlantic Ocean.
 When I think of Ponte Vedra, I think of luxury.
 Not just luxurious accommodations, but delicious meals, the ultimate in relaxation, and a rich history.

 Ponte Vedra weather is another big plus.
 Temperatures in Ponte Vedra range from approximately 50 degrees Fahrenheit as a low in January and February, and up to 89 degrees in the summer.
-The best times of year to visit the lovely Ponte Vedra are from late March to late May and early October to mid-November.
+The best times of year to visit the lovely Ponte Vedra in St. Johns County are from late March to late May and early October to mid-November.

 This little slice of heaven along the Northeastern Coast of Florida — between Jacksonville and St. Augustine — is home to stunning beaches, great restaurants, world-class golf courses, and plenty of activities to keep you busy.
 Here are some of the top things to do in Ponte Vedra.